 - 3 pound chuck roast

-- salt and pepper
+- kosher salt and pepper

-- 4 cups beef broth
+- 4 cups low-sodium beef broth

-- 3 garlic cloves divided
+- 3 cloves garlic divided

 - 1 small onion thinly sliced

-- 1 tbsp soy sauce
+- 1 tablespoon soy sauce

 - 8 hoagie buns

-- 1 tbsp butter optional
+- 1 tablespoon unsalted butter, softened optional

 - 16 slices provolone cheese

-- Turn Pressure Cooker to Saute, add oil, and let heat.
-Once the oil is heated, add the beef to the inner pot and sear on each side until golden, about 2-4 minutes per side.
+- Hit Saute on the Instant Pot, add oil, and let heat.
+While the oil is heating, season the chuck roast liberally on each side with salt and pepper.
+Once the oil is heated, add the seasoned roast to the inner pot and sear on each side until golden, about 2-4 minutes per side.

-- Pour in 1 cup of the beef stock into the inner pot and scrape up the browned bits on the bottom of the inner pot.
+- Once the roast is evenly seared, turn the instant pot off by hitting cancel, and remove the roast to a plate.
+Pour 1 cup of the beef stock into the inner pot and scrape up the browned bits on the bottom of the inner pot.

 - Place the lid on the pressure cooker and be sure the vent knob is pointed towards sealed.
 Set to cook on high pressure for 20 minutes per pound.
 For a 3-pound roast, this is 60 minutes.